BITFORCE-IT/WildFlyApp/README.md

 2. customization/

-    in here are wildfly configuration stuff, which in run at container build
+    in here are wildfly configuration stuff, which is run at container build phase

     1. execute.sh
         this script is run by Dockerfile on container build.
 It starts